 Vienna, the capital of Austria, is renowned for its imperial architecture, vibrant cultural scene, and historic coffee houses.
 Explore attractions like Schönbrunn Palace, the Belvedere Museum, and St. Stephen’s Cathedral.

-Travel Time: The journey from Bratislava to Vienna is about 1 hour by train or car.
+Travel Time: About 1 hour by train or car

 2. Budapest, Hungary